Project

 GEG aims to prevent wholesale destruction of forest resources in the largest area of intact forest remaining in South East Asia.
 Photo courtesy of Ekonomi Hijau

-The Green Economic Growth for Papua Provinces Programme funded by the United Kingdom’s Low Carbon Development Group is now entering its fifth year of implementation.
-It focuses on the contribution of overall wealth being created in the Papuan economy from community-based green commodities, including the total economic value of the value chains, the role of MSMEs and private and public sector support.
+The Green Economic Growth for Papua Provinces Programme funded by the United Kingdom’s Low Carbon Development Group focused on the contribution of overall wealth being created in the Papuan economy from community-based green commodities, including the total economic value of the value chains, the role of MSMEs and private and public sector support.

 • SDG: #8, #10, #12, #13, #17